-To calibrate the modified duration of different asset classes, we use 9.3 years as a benchmark duration for the fixed-income portfolio, based on the stress test results in EIOPA (2016, Table 6) (9.6 years for 2015) and EIOPA (2014) (8.2 years for 2013).
-EIOPA (2014) reports
+To calibrate the modified duration of different asset classes, we use 9.3 years as a benchmark duration for the fixed-income portfolio, based on the stress test results in EIOPA (2016).

 Table IA.4.
 Investment Portfolio Allocation.

 The table depicts the weights and average modified duration of each asset class in the insurer's investment portfolio.
 The calibration is based on EIOPA (2014, 2016) and GDV (2016).